Is 4 Sets Per Exercise the Sweet Spot for Hypertrophy?

 Key Finding

-This aligns with previous research on weekly set volumes, where the relationship between total training volume and muscle growth follows similar diminishing returns patterns.
+This aligns with previous research on weekly set volumes, where the relationship between total training volume and muscle growth follows similar diminishing-returns patterns.

 Limitations